 Joni: The Lyrical Life of Joni Mitchell by Selina Alko

 Born in Canada, Joni Mitchell expressed her creativity through music and painting as a child, despite suffering from polio.
-She sang her songs in Toronto and then moved to New York and then California.
+She sang her songs in Toronto and then moved to New York and California.
 She inspired a generation with her deeply emotional and personal songs.
-Joni Mitchell wrote a famous song about Woodstock because she was unable to attend.
+Joni Mitchell wrote a famous song about Woodstock because she could not attend.

 Kamala Harris: Rooted in Justice by Nikki Grimes

-Explore the story of the first woman, first Black person, and first South Asian American to become Vice President of the United States.
-Read how Kamala Harris’ immigrant parents instilled her with a passion for freedom and justice.
+Explore the story of the first woman, the first Black person, and the first South Asian American to become Vice President of the United States.
+Read how Kamala Harris’ immigrant parents instilled in her a passion for freedom and justice.